Kitten Neutering Database

 The public will still be able to find your practice in the same way as the previous Early Neutering Register.

-The KiND resource is an information source for vet practices and surgeons about kitten neutering.
-The database displayed on the KiND site will also show details of practices and veterinary surgeons that will be happy to provide you with advice about kitten neutering.
+The Cat-Kind resource is an information source for vet practices and surgeons about kitten neutering.
+The database displayed on the Cat-Kind site will also show details of practices and veterinary surgeons that will be happy to provide you with advice about kitten neutering.

 How do I join the database and how is my Data Used?